Arpanx/TestWork2/README.md

 2) TestWork2\src\AngularWebpackVisualStudio\ MyDb.db  <- delete this file for seed new data
 When you start the program, create a new instance of the database

+P.S.

+Already implemented version of this program with authentication through Google account and work on the HTTPS protocol.
+I do not post it yet, because you will need to generate and connect a certificate.